StrikerX3/JXInput/README.md

     <dependency>
         <groupId>com.github.strikerx3</groupId>
         <artifactId>jxinput</artifactId>
-        <version>0.9</version>    <!-- Use any released version, commit hash or branch-SNAPSHOT here -->
+        <version>1.0</version>    <!-- Use any released version, commit hash or branch-SNAPSHOT here -->
     </dependency>
 </dependencies>
 ```

 # Code examples

-The entry points of the library are the classes `com.ivan.xinput.XInputDevice` and `com.ivan.xinput.XInputDevice14`.
+The entry points of the library are the classes `com.github.strikerx3.jxinput.XInputDevice` and `com.github.strikerx3.jxinput.XInputDevice14`.

 `XInputDevice`contains all XInput 1.3 functionality and is compatible with all versions of Windows out of the box since XP SP1. `XInputDevice14` extends that class with features specific to XInput 1.4 and requires Windows 8 and later.
 Not all features are supported; most notably missing are the [audio](https://docs.microsoft.com/en-us/windows/desktop/api/xinput/nf-xinput-xinputgetaudiodeviceids) [functions](https://docs.microsoft.com/en-us/windows/desktop/api/XInput/nf-xinput-xinputgetdsoundaudiodeviceguids).